Ethics for Case Managers

 CCMC Board-Certified Case Manager CE

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your ability to incorporate ethical principles and behaviors into the practice of case management.
-Specific learning objectives include:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your ability to incorporate ethical principles and behaviors into your practice of case management.
+Specific learning objectives to address potential learning gaps include:

 - Differentiate between ethical theories based on their purposes.